Vaccinations are highly encouraged, not required

 Mobile bus vaccine clinics at PSD schools

 Vaccine clinics are run by the Colorado Department of Public Health and Environment.
 PSD is not administering the vaccines or coordinating appointments.
-Free flu shots will also be available at these clinics.
+Free flu shots are also available at these clinics.

 CDPHE mobile clinics are open to members of the greater community, as well as our school community.
-Mobile clinics are parked outdoors so no one will need to enter the schools.
+Mobile clinics are parked outside so no one needs to enter the schools.
+Book an appointment below or find one in northeast Colorado here.
+Walk-ins are accepted.
+Appointments are recommended but not required.

 Appointments are available on a first-come, first-serve basis and entirely voluntary.
 After receiving the first dose, a second-dose appointment is automatically scheduled for 21 days later.